miwufe/quickapp-docs/guide-i18n/tools/toolkit-tools.en.md

 Linux

 ```
-hap help
+aiot help
 ```

 Windows

 ```
-node /path/to/your/hap-toolkit/bin/hap help
+node /path/to/your/aiot-toolkit/bin/aiot help
 ```

 ## Update tools

-Currently, you can only update the hap-toolkit manually.
-Remove the old hap-toolkit from the directory, and refer to [Building environment](../概述/环境搭建.html) to install hap-toolkit again.
+Currently, you can only update the aiot-toolkit manually.
+Remove the old aiot-toolkit from the directory, and refer to [Building environment](../概述/环境搭建.html) to install aiot-toolkit again.
 After the installation, update the project following the steps above.